raymelon/open-with-cmd/README.md

 ## Will run on...
 - Windows 7 to 10 (tested :100:)
-- Windows Vista & XP (untested :bangbang:)
+- Windows Vista & XP (untested :x:)
-- Below XP (run at your own risk :x:)
+- Below XP (run at your own risk :warning:)

 # Contributor's Hub
 ## How to configure setup/installer file